Measuring the frequency dynamics of financial connectedness and systemic risk: Introduction

-Being interested in the frequency origins of connectedness in variables, one may consider using different forecast horizons of variance decomposition.\footnote{As noted by \cite{diebold2009,diebold2012better}, and later \cite{diebold2011network}, variance decompositions from approximating models are convenient framework for empirical measurement of connectedness.
-More precisely, \cite{diebold2009} define the measures based on assessing shares of forecast error variation in one variable due to a shock arising in another variable in the system.
-To identify uncorrelated structural shocks from reduced-form shocks, \cite{diebold2012better} use the generalized variance decomposition of \citet{pesaran1998generalized}, which moreover allows them to define directional connectedness.
-This approach quickly became popular and recognized by researchers due to its universality.} Staying in the time domain, heterogeneous frequency responses of shocks affecting future uncertainty with different strength will stay hidden, as the effects are simply aggregated through frequencies.
-To see this, let us consider two examples of a system of bivariate autoregressive process with opposite signs of coefficients.
+Individuals who are interested in the frequency sources of connectedness in variables may consider using different forecast horizons of variance decomposition.\footnote{As noted by \cite{diebold2009,diebold2012better}, and later \cite{diebold2011network}, variance decompositions from approximating models are a convenient framework for empirical measurements of connectedness.
+More precisely, \cite{diebold2009} define the measures based on assessing shares of forecast error variation in one variable due to a shock arising in another variable in the system.} Staying in the time domain, heterogeneous frequency responses to shocks are simply aggregated through frequencies.
+To see this, let us consider two examples of a system of a bivariate autoregressive (AR) process with opposite signs of coefficients.
 The positive coefficients in the first example will create large connectedness driven by low frequencies of the cross-spectral density.
 With the increasing forecast horizon of variance decompositions, one will measure higher connectedness in the process.
 In the second example, the negative coefficients of the same magnitude will create equal connectedness as in the first case at all forecasting horizons, although connections come solely from the high frequencies due to the anti-persistent nature of the process.
 Hence, simply assessing connectedness at different horizons to capture the heterogeneous frequency responses due to differing expectations of investors is not sufficient.